John "Charlie" Whitney

-Richard John Whitney (born 24 June 1944), also known as John "Charlie" Whitney, John Whitney and Charlie Whitney, is an English rock musician and a founder member of the bands Family, Streetwalkers and Axis Point.
+Richard John Whitney, also known as John "Charlie" Whitney, John Whitney and Charlie Whitney, is an English rock musician and a founder member of the bands Family, Streetwalkers and Axis Point.

 Career

 Whitney was born in Skipton, West Riding of Yorkshire.
 He attended Leicester Art College in 1962.
 His first appearance was at Fleckney village hall, near Leicester, with his mates from Great Glen, Alistair Sutton, Tony Wilson and Arthur Sloper.
-The name of the band has escaped living memory, but may have been something to do with Jeans.
 Their second gig was cancelled due to snow and they never reformed.
 He then formed his own band known as the Farinas.
 They played rhythm and blues, and featured Jim King on saxophone and vocals, bassist Tim Kirchin and drummer Harry Overnall.
 They performed songs by Chuck Berry and the Coasters before releasing the single "You'd Better Stop" in August 1964.
 Later, Ric Grech replaced Tim Kirchin and Roger Chapman joined as the principal lead singer, giving a heavier blues sound before renaming the band the Roaring Sixties.

 During 1966, the Roaring Sixties were renamed Family and they replaced their drummer Overnall with Rob Townsend.
 The band issued their first single as Family, titled "Scene Through The Eye Of A Lens/Gypsy Woman" in 1967 and their debut album Music in a Doll's House followed in July 1968.
 Family's heavy, experimental rock music gained them a reputation as a progressive underground band.
 By 1970, with the release of their albums A Song For Me and Anyway, they made an appearance at the third Isle of Wight Festival on 28 August 1970.
 Although Family proved to be popular in the UK and continental Europe, success in the US eluded them, and in 1973 the group broke up.